-- If your pay from work is reduced your Working Family Payment (WFP) will stay the same.
+If your pay from work is reduced, your Working Family Payment (WFP) will stay the same.
 It will not increase.
-However, when your WFP payment ends you can re-apply giving details of your new reduced income.
+However, when your WFP payment ends, you can re-apply giving details of your new reduced income.
 (WFP is paid for 52 weeks.
-At the end of the 52 weeks, you can re-apply for WFP). - the number of hours you work is below 38 hours per fortnight you are no longer entitled to WFP.
-You should notify the WFP section if your hours fall below the minimum requirement. - If you lose your job you are no longer entitled to WFP.
-You must notify the WFP section in the Department of Social Protection on (043) 334 0053 or 0818 927770 or email to wfpsupport@welfare.ie
+At the end of the 52 weeks, you can re-apply for WFP).

+- If the number of hours you work is below 38 hours per fortnight, you are no longer entitled to WFP.
+You should notify the WFP section if your hours fall below the minimum requirement. - If you lose your job, you are no longer entitled to WFP.
+You must notify the WFP section in the Department of Social Protection on (074) 9164575 or email to wfpsupport@welfare.je